 Here are some of the reasons your Frenchie is into rocks.

 Your French Bulldog is looking for amusement, mental stimulation, or recognition from its owner.
-It can be a very effective approach for some Frenchies, because once their owner witnesses them eating rocks and reacts, then your Frenchie quickly gets the attention they are seeking form you.
+Some Frenchies can benefit from this method, because when you notice them eating rocks and react, then your Frenchie gets the attention he is after from you.

 |This is an easy problem to solve.
 Buy purchasing some chew toys and take more walks and game time.|